Our contribution to the Millennium Development Goals

 Un high-level panel

 In July 2012, Unilever’s CEO Paul Polman was appointed to the UN High-level Panel of Eminent Persons on the Post-2015 Development Agenda (HLP)(Link opens in a new window).
 The HLP is made up of representatives from governments, the private sector, civil society and academia and is discussing issues such as poverty reduction, economic growth, social equality and environmental sustainability.
-The Panel’s recommendations are due to be delivered to the UN Secretary General Ban Ki-moon at the beginning of June 2013.
+The Panel’s recommendations were delivered to the UN Secretary General Ban Ki-moon in May 2013.
 For more, see Public policy & advocacy.